 Does it state what the authors' were trying to find out?
 The research aims or questions should be clearly stated in the beginning of the article, and the conclusions should describe what they found out.

 The following PDF gives general guidelines for writing reports

-The study skills website has instructions on writing reports and essays as well.
+The study skills website has instructions on writing reports as well.

 The following video has been created by the Library to step you through the referencing process if you are new to FedCite.